sumanpriyah/Credit_Risk_Analysis/README.md

 ## Overview of the analysis:

-The purpose of this analysis is to apply machine learning to solve a real-world problem :credit card risk.In this challenge we need to employ different techniques to train and evaluate models with unbalanced classes by using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+The purpose of this analysis is to apply machine learning to solve a real-world problem :credit card risk.
+In this challenge we need to employ different techniques to train and evaluate models with unbalanced classes by using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
 We will be do oversample the data using the RandomOverSampler and SMOTE algorithms, Undersample the data using the ClusterCentroids algorithm and then using combinatorial approach of over- and undersampling using the SMOTEENN algorithm